 Brink’s acquires G4S cash activities

 The Brink’s Company, the global leader in total Management and control of cash in circulation., route-based secure The term originates from military language and refers to the movement and provisioning of troops at war.
-In today’s business vocabulary, it refers to the management in particular, the transportation...
-More and A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. solutions, announced that it has agreed to purchase for approximately $860 million the majority of the cash operations of U.K.-based G4S, a global security and cash management company.
+In today’s business vocabulary, it refers to the management in particular, the transportation, storage and distribution of finished goods. and A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. solutions, announced that it has agreed to purchase for approximately $860 million the majority of the cash operations of U.K.-based G4S, a global security and cash management company.

 The G4S operations to be acquired generated pro forma 2019 revenue of approximately $800 million, operating prot of approximately $85 million and adjusted EBITDA of approximately $115 million.
 The transaction adds 14 new markets to the existing Brink’s footprint: the Netherlands, Malaysia, Romania, Belgium, Ireland, Kuwait, the Czech Republic, the Philippines, the Dominican Republic, Cyprus, Indonesia, Lithuania, Estonia and Latvia.
 It excludes the entire G4S Retail Cash Solutions business and cash operations in the U.K., South Africa and several smaller markets.